 6.5 WATER TEMPERATURE FAULT TEST

-A high water temperature fault is simulated by adjusting the automatic Over-Temperature switch.
-This switch is accessible from the front of the unit as shown in Figure 6-2, below.
+A high water temperature fault is simulated by adjusting the automatic over-temperature switch.
+This switch is accessible from the front of the unit as shown in Figure 6-3.

 Water Temperature Fault Test